 - Next, click the Manage button in the Security section.

 - Select the number of failed login attempts you want to allow before lockout via the first drop down.

 - Options are 3, 5, 7, or 10 bad passwords

 - Options are 15, 30, or 60 minutes OR "Indefinite"

 - Choosing "indefinite" will require an Administrator to manually unlock the user.

 Unlocking a user

-In order to unlock a locked out user, go to the User page Users the in the left hand navigation bar.
+In order to unlock a locked out user, go to the User page by selecting Users the in the left hand navigation bar of the main screen.
 Find the locked out user or users as indicated by a red padlock icon next to the user’s email address.
-Click edit to access the Roles and Status section for that user and toggle the Intrusion Lock Status switch.
-Click ou Update button and the user will now be unlocked.
+Click Edit to access the Roles and Status section for that user and toggle the Intrusion Lock Status switch.
+Click the Save button and the user will be unlocked.